When is Bridgerton released on Netflix? What’s it about?

 The romance novels of Julia Quinn, which revolve round a well-to-do household in Regency-era London, are set for a Netflix adaptation in 2020.

-Derry Women star Nicola Coughlan and Line of Responsibility’s Polly Walker are among the many forged, and Julie Andrews has signed as much as lend her voice because the present’s narrator.
+Derry Women star Nicola Coughlan and Line of Obligation’s Polly Walker are among the many solid, and Julie Andrews has signed as much as lend her voice because the present’s narrator.

-Right here’s all the pieces we all know to this point concerning the collection.
+Right here’s every little thing we all know up to now concerning the sequence.

 - One of the best TV exhibits airing in 2019